ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     This step will ensure that you'll always be integrated with the latest cookbook dependencies based on the version constraints you have declared in metadata.rb.
-    You will need to make sure that Berksfile.lock is deleted before you run `berks install` command, failing to do this `berks install` will not update your Berksfile.lock file.
-Do note that the *Workspace clean up* step will not clean Berksfile.lock file in your environment cookbook build because the Berksfile.lock file will be versioned controlled.
-Environment cookbook build will be covered more in the next section.
+    You will need to make sure that Berksfile.lock is deleted before you run `berks install` command. `berks install` will not update Berksfile.lock.

-    You should also configure your Berksfile to download your upstream cookbook dependencies from Chef Server:

-    ```
-    source :chef_server
-    ```

-    This is preferable as compared to pulling cookbooks from Git repository as you might have pulled a version that didn't pass tests.
-If you would like to go fancier, you can also setup your own Chef Supermarket although this will not be covered in this post.

-    You might asked why don't we just use `berks update` command.
+    You might ask why don't we just use `berks update` command.
 The reason is because this command will require you to have Berksfile.lock to exist in your workspace, which is not necessarily true in a non-environment cookbook build.
-    You can run `berks install` then `berks update` on every build, but this will be a slower process as berks will take twice as much time to resolve your cookbook dependencies.
+    You can also run `berks install` then `berks update` on every build, but this will be a slower process as berks will take twice as much time to resolve your cookbook dependencies.

 - Lint your cookbook: [cookstyle](https://docs.chef.io/cookstyle.html) and [foodcritic](http://www.foodcritic.io/).

     Adopt these tools early if you do not want to be buried in thousands of warnings later.
-    These tools will help you find unintended bugs and apply a coding standard and styles.
+    These tools will help you find unintended bugs and enforce coding standards.

 - Run unit test: [chefspec](https://docs.chef.io/chefspec.html)